swiftlang/swift-testing/Documentation/StyleGuide.md

 - Start section headings with an imperative verb.
 - Always follow a section heading with some text to setup the code or problem you want to solve.
-- Match the names of articles and the files that contain them using kebab-case.
+- The filename for your article should match the title of the article except in lowercase characters, ignoring punctuation, and replacing spaces with hyphens (kebab-case).
+For example, if the title of your article is _Adding tags to tests_, the filename would be `adding-tags-to-tests.md`.

 #### API collections